RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Assignment_UsersGrpsPerm_16Aug23/Solution.md

 ## 4. Attach the user to a group called "altschool"

-This step involves a few more steps, we need to create the group, and then add the group.
+This step involves a few more steps, we need to create the group, and then add the user to the group.

 Firstly, We need to create a group: